End of life environments – biodegradability testing2024-11-26T13:10:09+00:00

 Have you ever wondered when exactly a product reaches its end-of-life environment?
 Is it when the consumer purchases it and takes it home?
 Or perhaps when they dispose of it in the bin?
 Or maybe it’s when the bin lorry picks the bin up?

-End of life natural environments
+End-of-life natural environments

-Natural environments include settings such as soil, water bodies (rivers, lakes, and oceans), open air (on land) and composting facilities.
+Natural environments include settings such as soil, water bodies (rivers, lakes, and oceans), open-air (on land), and composting facilities.
 These environments rely on biological processes for decomposition, including microbial activity, temperature fluctuations, and moisture levels.

-End of life artificial environments
+End-of-life artificial environments

-Artificial environments encompass managed settings like landfills, incinerators, wastewater treatment and anaerobic digestion facilities.
+Artificial environments encompass managed settings like landfills, incinerators, wastewater treatment, and anaerobic digestion facilities.
 These environments often have limited access to air, moisture, or microbial activity, which can impact the degradation of materials.
 Artificial environments encompass settings where human intervention is more prevalent, with some environments undergoing processes like combustion or mechanical breakdown, often resulting in the generation of waste residues or emissions.
 However, because artificial environments have been created once before, they are less challenging to simulate during biodegradability testing.

 You might wonder how can composting be natural if human intervention is required?

 Although both industrial and home composting involve human intervention to set up and manage the composting process, the distinction between natural and artificial environments lies in the underlying processes that occur once the materials are placed in the composting system.
 Industrial composting simply speeds up the natural process of biodegradation by providing an ideal environment for bacteria, fungi, and other decomposing organisms (including worms, sowbugs, and nematodes) to do their work.
 Through the activity of microorganisms like bacteria and fungi, the test for a composting environment mimics the natural decomposition processes that occur in ecosystems like forests where organic matter falls to the ground and breaks down over time.
 So, while composting requires human intervention, it is still considered a natural end-of-life environment due to the reliance on biological processes for decomposition.
-Additionally, human intervention is necessary for tasks such as creating the piles, turning them periodically, and maintaining the correct balance of carbon and nitrogen.
+Additionally, human intervention is necessary for tasks such as creating piles, turning them periodically, and maintaining the correct balance of carbon and nitrogen.

 Understanding end of life environments for more accurate testing